Life As a Claims Adjuster, Examiner, or Investigator

 The states with the most job growth for Claims Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.

-Claims Adjuster, Examiner, or Investigator Average Salary
+What is the Average Salary of a Claims Adjuster, Examiner, or Investigator

 Claims Adjusters, Examiners, and Investigators make between $39,620 and $98,660 a year.